Indonesian invasion of East Timor: Portuguese withdrawal and civil war

 According to the pre-1974 Constitution of Portugal, East Timor, known until then as Portuguese Timor, was an "overseas province", just like any of the provinces outside continental Portugal.
 "Overseas provinces" also included Angola, Cape Verde, Portuguese Guinea, Mozambique, São Tomé and Príncipe in Africa; Macau in China; and had included the territories of Portuguese India until 1961, when India invaded and annexed the territory.

 In April 1974, the left-wing Movimento das Forças Armadas (Armed Forces Movement, MFA) within the Portuguese military mounted a coup d'état against the right-wing authoritarian Estado Novo government in Lisbon (the so-called "Carnation Revolution"), and announced its intention to rapidly withdraw from Portugal's colonial possessions (including Angola, Mozambique and Guinea, where pro-independence guerrilla movements had been fighting since the 1960s).

 Unlike the African colonies, East Timor did not experience a war of national liberation.
 Indigenous political parties rapidly sprang up in Timor; the Timorese Democratic Union (União Democrática Timorense, UDT) was the first political association to be announced after the Carnation Revolution.
 UDT was originally composed of senior administrative leaders and plantation owners, as well as native tribal leaders.
 These leaders had conservative origins and showed allegiance to Portugal, but never advocated integration with Indonesia.
 Meanwhile, Fretilin (the Revolutionary Front of Independent East Timor) was composed of administrators, teachers, and other "newly recruited members of the urban elites."
 Fretilin quickly became more popular than UDT due to a variety of social programs it introduced to the populace.
 UDT and Fretilin entered into a coalition by January 1975 with the unified goal of self-determination.
 This coalition came to represent almost all of the educated sector and the vast majority of the population.
-The Timorese Popular Democratic Association (Associação Popular Democratica Timorense; APODETI), a third, minor party, also sprang up, and its goal was integration with Indonesia.
+The Timorese Popular Democratic Association (Associação Popular Democrática Timorense; APODETI), a third, minor party, also sprang up, and its goal was integration with Indonesia.
 The party had little popular appeal.